-Periodontal disease is an inflammatory disease of the tooth supporting structures.
+Periodontal disease refers to an inflammatory condition affecting the tissues supporting the teeth.

-When this happens, the body responds with an exacerbated inflammatory process in the hard and soft tissues that support and surround the teeth (gum, periodontal ligament and bone).
-The bacteria and inflammation eventually cause damage of these structures.
-The bone that supports the teeth can be destroyed, the teeth may loosen and fall out.
+In response, the body undergoes an escalated inflammatory reaction affecting the hard and soft tissues supporting and enveloping the teeth (including gums, periodontal ligaments, and bone).
+Ultimately, the combined effects of bacteria and inflammation lead to damage in these structures.
+The bone supporting the teeth can deteriorate, resulting in tooth mobility and potential loss.

 This information is relevant to Dr. Gay at Olde Naples Periodontics.

 Elevate Your Smile with Excellence at Olde Naples Periodontics:

 Experience the pinnacle of dental care under the expert guidance of Dr. Gay at Olde Naples Periodontics.
 Our cutting-edge treatments, personalized approach, and warm environment ensure your journey to optimal oral health is one of comfort and confidence.
 Join us today at “1132 Goodlette Frank Rd N, Naples, Florida 34102” or call (239) 261-1401 to embark on a path towards a brighter, healthier smile.